justinsapienza/SAPIENZA-Data-Science-Portfolio/basic-streamlit-app/README.md

 - Island – The island where the penguin was observed (Biscoe, Dream, or Torgersen).

 The Palmer's Penguins Dataset is ideal for teaching basic streamlit widgets and machine learning techniques that allow for enhanced data visualizations.

+**Widgets**
+***
+**Sliders:** allows users to select a value within a specified range

+Useful for adjusting parameters.

+**Dropdowns:** allows users to choose an option from a predefined list

+Useful for categorical inputs, model selections, and filtering data.

 References
 ----------